 PLATE IV.
 2.-1874.
 5 pt with white spot beneath the white line under 5 in N.E. corner, similar to prints of 1872.
 The upper frame line on the left is not split.
-The decorated border proves this to be a stamp of 1874.
+The decorated border proves this to be a stamp O/1874.

 PLATE IV.
 3.-1872.
-20 para. (i) Top row: four examples of typical white intrinsic flaws, resulting from defective plaster of Paris moulds in which the stereos were cast; No. 2 is from the third vertical column of the sheet.
-No. 3 is stamp 20 on the sheet. (ii) Second row: strip of four showing both intrinsic and extrinsic flaws.
-Defective make-ready (découpage) is responsible for the diffuse white area running horizontally across the strip. (iii) Third row: four examples of extrinsic flaws, resulting from damage to the completery stereos; Nos.
-1 and 2 are "make-ready flows", caused by injury to the stereos while being arranged in the forme by means of a metal tool; Nos.
-3 and 4 are "running flaws", the result of rupture of the marginal lines of the design caused by pressure of the roller during the run, or printing. (iv) Fourth row: four typographs which show constant intrinsic flaws (the two centre stamps show extrinsic flaws in addition). (v) Fifth row: four lithographs which show the flaws illustrated in the fourth raw, in the same order, each with retouched outer frome lines (= four "married couples").
+20 para, (i) Top row: four examples of typical white intrinsic flaws, resulting from defective plaster of Paris moulds in which the stereos were cast; No. 2 is from the third vertical column of the sheet, No. 3 is stamp 20 on the sheet, (ii) Second row: strip of four showing both intrinsic and extrinsic flaws.
+Defective make-ready (decoupage) is responsible for the diffuse white area running horizontally across the strip.
+(Hi) Third row: four examples of extrinsic flaws, resulting from damage to the completed stereos; Nos.
+1 and 2 are 'make-ready flaws', caused by injury to the stereos while being arranged in the forme by means of a metal tool; Nos.
+3 and 4 are 'running flaws', the result of rupture of the marginal lines of the design caused by pressure of the roller during the run, or printing, (iv) Fourth row: four typographs which show constant intrinsic flaws (the two centre stamps show extrinsic flaws in addition), (v) Fifth row: four lithographs which show the flaws illustrated in the fourth row, in the same order, each with retouched outer frame lines (= four 'married couples').